SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

    * - ``LOCATION``
      - None
      -
-     - A path on the local filesystem, S3, or HDFS URI.
-For example, ``/tmp/foo.csv``, ``s3://my-bucket/foo.csv``, or ``hdfs://my-namenode:8020/foo.csv``.
-The local path must be an absolute path that SQream DB can access.
+     - A path to S3, or HDFS URI.
+For example: ``s3://my-bucket/foo.csv``, or ``hdfs://my-namenode:8020/foo.csv``.
 Wildcards are premitted in this field.
    * - ``OFFSET``
      - ``1``
-     - >1, but no more than the number of lines in the first file
+     - >1, but no more than the number of lines in the first file.
      - The row number to start with.
 The first row is ``1``.
+Applicable to CSVs only
    * - ``LIMIT``
      - unlimited
      - 1 to 2147483647.
      - When specified, tells SQream DB to stop loading after the specified number of rows.
 Unlimited if unset.
+Applicable to CSVs only
    * - ``DELIMITER``
      - ``','``
      - Almost any ASCII character, :ref:`See field delimiters section below<field_delimiters>`
      - Specifies the field terminator - the character (or characters) that separates fields or columns within each row of the file.
+Applicable to CSVs only
    * - ``RECORD_DELIMITER``
      - ``\n`` (UNIX style newline)
      - ``\n``, ``\r\n``, ``\r``
      - Specifies the row terminator - the character that separates lines or rows, also known as a new line separator.
+Applicable to CSVs only
    * - ``ERROR_LOG``
      - No error log
      -